mpedrero/safeString/README.md

 Include `safeString.h` in your code.
 That's it.

-All functions and macros return 1 in case of a successful execution, or 0 otherwise (except `strClear`).
-Thus, it is easy to test whether the operation has been done as intended.
+All functions and macros return 1 in case of a successful execution, or 0 otherwise (except `strClear`), so it is easy to test whether the operation has been done as intended.

+Also, `strClear`, `safeStrCpy` and `safeStrCat` __guarantee that the result will be a valid string__, regardless of the destination string size.

 # Functions